On this page:

 Palliative care offers management of pain and symptoms as well as spiritual and emotional support for patients affected by life-threatening disease, and their families.
 Palliative care is offered at St George’s University Hospitals NHS Foundation Trust although patients may also be cared for in a hospice within the southwest London Cancer Network.

-St George’s University Hospitals NHS Foundation Trust is the southwest London Bowel Screening Centre, part of the NHS Bowel Cancer Screening Programme, which aims to increase detection of early stage cancers when treatment is likely to be more effective.
+The South West London Bowel Screening Centre, based at St George’s and covering Wandsworth, Merton, Sutton, Richmond, Kingston and Croydon CCGs, is part of the NHS Bowel Cancer Screening Programme.
+The aim of which is to increase detection of early stage cancers when treatment is likely to be more effective.

 Those offered further investigation after testing are invited to talk to a specialist screening nurse at St George’s and are likely to be offered a colonoscopy (examination of the bowel) in the hospital’s Endoscopy Unit.